 Hi!
 I’m Cem (pronounced Jem - Turkish phonetics!), I’m currently a Computer Science Master’s Student at Stanford University, working on the Artificial Intelligence concentration.
 I am currently working as a Course Assistant for CS107: Computer Organization and Systems.

-I’m currently working as a Software Engineer at Google.
-I am part of the YouTube Premium team in San Bruno, CA, focusing on bringing better benefits and higher value to the YouTube Premium subscription.
+Previously, I was a Software Engineer at Google, on the YouTube Premium team in San Bruno, CA. There I worked on full-stack projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.

-Before Google I completed my bachelor’s degree in Computer Science at Georgia Tech between 2016 and 2018.
-During this time, I switched between part-time and full-time roles as an undergraduate researcher and a teaching assistant.
+Before Google, I completed my bachelor’s degree in Computer Science at Georgia Tech between 2016 and 2018, concentrating on Theoretical CS and AI.
+During this time, I spent some semesters in part-time and full-time roles as an Undergraduate Researcher and Senior Teaching Assistant.

 My work as an undergraduate researcher, advised by Prof. Dana Randall, was on stochastic algorithms for self-organizing particle systems, an abstraction of programmable matter.
-Our goals included creating and simulating distributed algorithms based on Markov chains, as well as proving properties of these algorithms.
-My undergraduate thesis, titled Markov Chain Algorithms for Emergent Phenomena in Self-Organizing Particle Systems, was submitted December 2019 and is available here on Georgia Tech’s thesis database.
+My undergraduate thesis, titled Markov Chain Algorithms for Emergent Phenomena in Self-Organizing Particle Systems, is available here on Georgia Tech’s thesis database.
 Visit my Research Page for more information about our work and publications.

-I am a collaborator on zucchini, an open-source autograder framework for use in programming courses, and I am the author of a number of open-source projects such as particles, our research project simulator; Coban, a Turkish TV show aggregator; as well as a host of Minecraft and MTA plugins and other works.
+I am a collaborator on zucchini, an open-source autograder framework for use in programming courses, and I am the author of a number of open-source projects such as particles, our research project simulator; Coban, a Turkish TV show aggregator; as well as a host of other smaller projects.
 You can find more about these on my GitHub, linked on the sidebar.